polterguy/polterguy.github.io/index.md

 * ++++

-The main architect of Magic has researched Magic and its underlying ideas for more than a decade, and has been working for some of the largest financial trading broker firms on the planet - Some of whom are operating in markets moving 5.1 trillion dollars on a daily basis.
+The main architect of Magic has researched Magic and its underlying ideas for more than a decade, and has been working and consulting for some of the largest financial trading broker firms on the planet - Some of whom are operating in markets moving 5.1 trillion dollars on a daily basis.
 Needles to say, but Magic is _very, very, very_ secure.
 For some of these firms, Magic has saved millions of dollars in recruitment costs, and tightened existing security by at least 10x on all parameters.